Riehle.net

 On this page we outline identified Riehle Family Segments (in some cases referred to as “family contingents”) in order to address communities of Riehle’s, mostly in North America but with roots back into Germany.
 By “segment” or “contingent” we refer to relatives of a given Riehle Immigrant Ancestor who came from Europe and/or settled in a particular community.
 Some of us have ventured some distance from these original communities but Immigrant Ancestors still provide a useful reference point as we research our ancestry.

-We are very anxious to get Y-DNA haplogroup information for any and all Family Segments.
-Please contact us for more information about existing haplogroup information availability, additional haplogroup information priorities and the best testing options.
+In particular, we are very anxious to get Y-DNA haplogroup information for any and all Family Segments.
+Please see here for more information about the haplogroups identified so far, and please leave a comment below if you want to help contribute to this research.

 The following then lists the currently identified Family Segments as characterized by their original Riehle Immigrant Ancestors, their places of birth, and the areas where their families settled: